MarcoNani/RealTime/readme.md

 ### Documentation
 The communication protocol via WebSocket and the APIs will be well documented so you can easily contribute to the project or write your own RealTime client.
-For more information about the docs go to the [Docs](/Docs/) directory in this repository
+For more information about the docs go to the [Docs](/Docs/) directory in this repository.

 ## Platforms and project status
 A working version of the web server ([RESTful API](https://api.chatinrealtime.com/api-docs) and WebSockets) is ready and online.
 (Despite this, further improvements are planned: internal stuff, especially for memory management).